PaxalsDisipler/TTK4145-Examprep/README.md

 If all logs are kept it will give a full description of how the log have evolved over time, and allow for rolling back changes simply by _"playing the log backwards"_.

 ### Checkpoints
 In order to avoid the log growing beyond bounds as time progress, **checkpoints** can be written into the log at some point in the past where the system were in a safe consistent state.
 Retrieving the current state is then simply taking the checkpoint and apply all later log entries.
+All log entries before the checkpoint is no longer needed, and can safely be deleted.

 ### Log Manager
 A routine responsible for managing all logging in a safe manner.
 This allows us to queue more log entries, and optimize storage access.
 If slow I/O to the storage, one might also save time by handing the log entry over to the _Log Manager_ and treat the entry as logged as soon as we get an reception acknowledgement, even though the entry isn't necessarily actually written to the storage.

 ### Lock Manager
 Manage access to lock protected resources, and keeps track of what resources participants have at any given time.
 This allow for the _Lock Manager_ to manage and allocate resources that may be common between more participants, and clean up locks after restarts etc. It is also possible to extend the _Lock Manager_ to include deadlock detection/prevention.

 ### Optimistic Concurrency Control

 ### Heuristic Transactions